 Smart Pricing by Jagmohan Raju and Z. John Zhang

 The nine pricing models in this book span the spectrum from free through variable all the way to premium.
 This book is a great resource for expanding your view of various pricing types and how each can work.
 Pricing should be designed with your customer in mind, just as all other aspects of your product or service.
 The way your customer buys and how they think about value should inform and guide your choice of pricing models the same way as their business needs should drive the overall design of your product.

 The authors point out that psychology plays a key role in pricing.
 In the case of “pay as you wish”, the social pressure to do the right thing comes into play as customers are often reluctant to take advantage of no set price.
 Likewise, premium pricing often works because of the exclusivity it confers on purchasers.

 The book suggests using business context to drive pricing decisions.
 For example, customer-centric profitability analysis is highlighted as an important consideration in effective pricing, marketing, and merchandising decisions.
 Zhang and Raju give an example of a grocery store in which profitability analysis of individual offerings such as meat and produce may lead to a conclusion that meat, for instance, is more profitable, but taking a cutomer-centric view might lead to the conclusion that it’s the produce that brings the customers in.
 Therefore, the store owner shouldn’t focus their pricing and merchandising decisions solely on single product categories like meat.

-Premium Pricing: The price of condos in the Trump Tower is set high to create a barrier of exclusivity in which the buyer is not paying for product or service itself, but the for exclusivity that it confers.
-Being able to choose one’s neighbors is one of the benefits of the highly priced Trump Tower condos.
+The price of condos in a luxury skyscraper is set high to create a barrier of exclusivity in which the buyer is not paying for product or service itself, but the for exclusivity that it confers.
+Being able to choose one’s neighbors is one of the benefits of high priced condos.

-In this video, author John Zhang discusses some recent trends in pricing:
+In these videos, author John Zhang discusses some recent trends in pricing: